-In this study, the results are far away from the international recommendations; participant are not following the correct duration and frequency of exercise.
-Studies have shown that weight loss of 5% to 7% improves blood glucose control in type 2 diabetes, reduces cardiovascular risk factors, reduces insulin resistance, contributes to weight loss, and improves well-being[34,35].
-Another way of lowering BMI and controlling blood sugar is to follow a healthy diabetic diet as one of the most important services that should be offered to diabetic patients.
+In this study, the results are far away from the international recommendations; participants were not following the correct duration and frequency of exercise.
+Studies have shown that weight loss of 5%-7% improves blood glucose control in type 2 diabetes, reduces cardiovascular risk factors, reduces insulin resistance, contributes to weight loss, and improves well-being[34,35].
+Another way of lowering BMI and controlling blood sugar is to follow a healthy diabetic diet, it is one of the most important services that should be offered to diabetic patients.
 The recommendation is to limit refined carbohydrates and processed meals.
 They should focus on high fiber diet and complex carbohydrates like vegetables.
 Complex carbohydrates are digested slowly, thus preventing the body from producing too much insulin.
 Carbohydrate counting is a way to plan meals.
-It has bigger impact on blood sugar levels than fats and proteins.
+It has a bigger impact on blood sugar levels than fats and proteins.
 Some studies have shown that eating too much protein, especially animal protein, may actually cause insulin resistance.
-A key factor in diabetes is a healthy diet includes protein, carbohydrates, and fats[36].
-According to this study’s result, when compared with the recommended diabetic diet most of the participants preferred to eat carbohydrates, with less number of meals.
-This result when compared with another study conducted in Iran on 2015, showed that consumption of 24.2 g of one type of dates (approximately 2 dates) at the snack time did not cause significant alterations in blood glucose level[37].
-However, as sugar caused the same effect on blood glucose, these snacks may not be considered very healthy for patients with type 2 diabetes, though due to their good content of minerals, vitamins, fiber, and antioxidants[38,39].
+A key factor in diabetes is a healthy diet that includes protein, carbohydrates, and fats[36].
+According to this study’s results, when compared with the recommended diabetic diet, most of the participants preferred to eat carbohydrates with a smaller number of meals.
+This result when compared with another study conducted in Iran in 2015, showed that consumption of 24.2 g of one type of dates (approximately two dates) at the snack time did not cause significant alterations in blood glucose level[37].
+However, as sugar caused the same effect on blood glucose, these snacks may not be considered very healthy for patients with type 2 diabetes, even though they have good content of minerals, vitamins, fiber, and antioxidants[38,39].